cdelorme/go-router/readme.md

 - add support for _optional_ trailing `/` in routes (for queer specs of certain frontend libraries)
 - allow registration of 404 handler
-- make the ignoreList a manageable property (to add and remove from)

 # references